Patient education: Celiac disease in children (Beyond the Basics)

 High-risk groups — Testing is recommended for certain children (older than three years) who are at increased risk of developing celiac disease, even if the child has no symptoms.

-Children with one or more of the following are at increased risk of developing celiac disease and should be tested:
+Children with one or more of the following are at increased risk of developing celiac disease and should be considered for testing:

 CELIAC DISEASE TESTING

 Several tests are done to diagnose celiac disease.
 The child should continue to eat foods that contain gluten while being tested.
 Starting a gluten-free diet or avoiding gluten before testing is completed can cause the tests to be inaccurate.
-(See "Clinical manifestations and diagnosis of celiac disease in children".)
+(See "Diagnosis of celiac disease in children".)

-Small intestine biopsy — If the blood test shows high levels of tTG antibodies, the diagnosis must be confirmed by examining a sample of the lining of the small intestine with a microscope.
+Small intestine biopsy — If the blood test shows high levels of tTG antibodies, the diagnosis must be confirmed by examining a sample of the lining of the small intestine through a microscope.

 The sample (called a biopsy) is usually collected during a test called upper endoscopy.
 This test involves swallowing a small flexible instrument called an endoscope, which has a camera at the end.
 A pediatric gastroenterologist performs this test while the child is sedated.
-The camera allows the doctor to look at the upper part of the digestive system and remove a small piece (biopsy) of the inside of the small intestine.
+The camera allows the doctor to look at the upper part of the digestive system and remove small pieces (biopsies) of the surface of the small intestine.
 The biopsy is not painful.
-(See "Patient information: Upper endoscopy (Beyond the Basics)".)
+(See "Patient education: Upper endoscopy (Beyond the Basics)".)

 Normally, the inside of the small intestine has finger-like structures, which are called villi.
 Villi allow the small intestine to absorb nutrients.
 In people with celiac disease who eat gluten, the villi become flattened, which interferes with absorption.
-Once the child stops eating gluten, the villi heal and can absorb nutrients normally.
+Once the child stops eating gluten, the villi heal and are able to absorb nutrients normally.

 CELIAC DISEASE TREATMENT

-The only treatment for children with celiac disease is complete avoidance of all foods and drinks that contain gluten.
+The only treatment for children with celiac disease is complete avoidance of all foods and drinks that contain gluten (table 2).
 If the child is malnourished because of the disease, nutritional supplements (high-calorie drinks or vitamins) might also be needed.

-A gluten-free diet is recommended for children who have an abnormal antibody testing AND:
+A gluten-free diet is recommended for children who have an abnormal antibody test AND:

-- An abnormal small intestine biopsy and symptoms of celiac disease
+●An abnormal small intestinal biopsy and symptoms of celiac disease

-- An abnormal small intestine biopsy and who are in a high-risk group (even if there are no symptoms)
+●An abnormal small intestinal biopsy and who are in a high-risk group (even if there are no symptoms)

-If the results of the antibody testing and biopsy disagree or are equivocal, or if the child does not have symptoms of celiac disease, additional testing may be needed.
-(See "Clinical manifestations and diagnosis of celiac disease in children".)
+If the results of the antibody testing and biopsy disagree or are uncertain, or if the child does not have symptoms of celiac disease, additional testing may be needed.
+(See "Diagnosis of celiac disease in children".)

-How do we stop eating gluten? — Strict avoidance of gluten is recommended.
-Eating even small amounts of gluten can cause intestinal damage, allowing symptoms to come back.
-Eating a gluten-free diet can be challenging because it requires adjustments for both parents and children.
+How do we stop eating gluten? — A strict gluten-free diet is the only treatment for celiac disease.
+Eating even small amounts of gluten can cause intestinal damage, allowing symptoms to return.
+Following a gluten-free diet requires adjustments for both parents and children.
 (See "Management of celiac disease in children".)